Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

 .. image:: ../../../_static/img/user-guide/processes/how-tos/add-process-button.png
     :alt: add process button

-Name the process and upload the certificate template you've prepared, or a blank Word or PowerPoint file.
-You'll be able to work out the template inside the process.
+Name the process and select **DOCX** for the template type.

 .. note:: Plumsail Documents supports `PowerPoint PPTX templates <../../../document-generation/pptx/index.html>`_ as well.
 If it's preferable for you to work out certificates in Microsoft PowerPoint, you're welcome.

 .. image:: ../../../_static/img/user-guide/processes/how-tos/teachable-create-process.png
     :alt: Create process to generate certificate of completion

-Click the *Create* button to proceed to the next step.
+Click the *Next* button to proceed to the next step.

 Configure template
 ------------------